 By Darla Sikora, Citizens State Bank of Loyal

-Darla Sikora is senior vice president of agricultural banking with Citizens State Bank of Loyal.
-Sikora also currently serves as the Past Chair of the WBA Agricultural Bankers Section Board of Directors.
+Sikora is senior vice president of agricultural banking with Citizens State Bank of Loyal.
+Sikora also previously served as the Past Chair of the WBA Agricultural Bankers Section Board of Directors.